supermanzer/supermanzer.github.io/content/projects/local-library.md

 - Nuxt <=> Django Authentication using Web Tokens via the DRF SimpleJWT and `@nuxt/auth` modules
 - Parsing of DRF `OPTIONS` JSON to dynamically build table headers and forms in Nuxt
+- Using a combined Django query annotations + static field approach to set copy status

 ## Future Work